brandur/sorg/content/drafts/idempotency-keys.md

 atomic phases, and then design a simple implementation that will recover from failures.

+A working version (with testing) of all of this is available in the [_Atomic Rocket Rides_][atomicrides] repository.
+It might be easier to download that code and follow along.

 ### The idempotency key relation (#idempotency-key)

 Let's design a Postgres schema for idempotency keys in our